woleadetiba/CleaningData-blob-master-project1/README.md

 Location of this file must be used to setting the working directory in RStudio, using command, setwd("<<location ofrun_analysis.R >>")
 To load the file, source("run_analysis.R") must be run.

-Results: Cleaned data text file (merged_and_cleaned.txt) and data set with averages text file (data_set_with_the_averages.txt.txt) are generated and kept in the working directory
+Results: Cleaned data text file (merged_and_cleaned.txt) and data set with averages text file (data_set_with_the_averages.txt) are generated and kept in the working directory